rickwassing/cicada-develop/docs/overview-method.rst

 - click ``File`` > ``Import Actigraphy`` > and select your device type of choice.

-:ref:`Read more... <index-top>`.
+:ref:`Read more... <index-top>`

-Importing Data from other wearable devices
+Importing Data from other Wearable Devices
 ------------------------------------------

-The start and end date of the **actigraphy recording** is used to crop the imported recording of any other wearable device.
-In other words, the actigraphy recording is leading. *For advanced users, the (raw) data is stored as a* ``timeseries`` *variable in its original form, i.e. sampling rate, which can be different from the actigraphy recording*.
+The start and end date of the **actigraphy recording** is used to crop the imported recording of any other Wearable Device.
+In other words, the actigraphy recording is leading. *For advanced users, the Raw Data from other Wearable Devices are stored as * ``timeseries`` *variables in its original form, i.e. sampling rate, which can be different from the actigraphy recording*.

 .. note::